Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

-Let $G$ be a finite abelian group.
-In this section, we use a lattice model with an onsite abelian $G$-symmetry to analyze its macroscopic observables.
-This model construction can actually be generalized to any 1+1D gapped phases with fusion categorical symmetries \cite{Ina22, LDOV21}.
+In this section, we construct a lattice model exhibits an onsite abelian $G$-symmetry to analyze its macroscopic observables in both symmetric and symmetry breaking cases.
+This model construction can be generalized to any 1+1D gapped phases with fusion categorical symmetries \cite{Ina22, LDOV21}.